Writer-in-Residence

 The WIR is an aspiring or published writer who furthers the Library’s fundamental mission by using their time to create an original piece of work and sharing their expertise through creating and offering library programming.

-The Milton Public Library is excited to announce that local writer Kim McLarin has been selected as the 2025-2026 Dr. Herb Voigt Writer-in-Residence.
+Local writer Kim McLarin has been selected as the 2025-2026 Dr. Herb Voigt Writer-in-Residence.

 Kim McLarin is an award-winning novelist, essayist and cultural critic.
 She is the author of three novels, two essay collections and the memoir Divorce Dog: Men, Motherhood and Midlife.
 Her most recent book, Everyday Something Has Tried to Kill Me and Has Failed, was named a 2024 Nonfiction Honors title by the Massachusetts Book Awards.
 Her work has appeared in The Sun Magazine, The New York Times, Glamour, The Washington Post and many other publications and been honored by PEN New England, the Massachusetts Center for the Book, the Hurston/Wright Foundation and the Black Caucus of the American Library Association.
 She was formerly a staff writer for The New York Times, The Philadelphia Inquirer and the Associated Press, and formerly hosted Basic Black on WGBH.
 McLarin is Professor of Creative Writing at Emerson College in Boston.